kanekoshoyu/kucoin_arbitrage/README.md

 - WebSocket subscription of real-time order books to get all the latest maker/taker ask/bid
 - Only take a taker position based on the latest best-bid/ask price/size
 - Implement both data bandwidth monitor and arbitrage performance monitor as tasks
-- Abstraction and modularization of orderbook sync and arbitrage strategies using events and channel, for interoperability
+- Abstraction of orderbook sync and arbitrage strategies using internal model and event
+- Concurrency of syncing and strategy tasks

 ## Feature Progress List
 | Feature                                                                                            | Status    |